Why Elect Tech

 - Learn from instructors who have industry experience and who are experts in their field.

 For high school concurrent enrollment, students from the Agra, Carney, Glencoe, Guthrie, Morrison, Mulhall-Orlando, Pawnee, Perkins-Tryon, Perry and Stillwater school districts can attend either a morning or afternoon session during their junior and senior years.
 Classes held during the morning session are from 7:50 – 10:40 and the afternoon classes are from 12:45 – 3:35.
-Sophomores can enroll for afternoon programs when space is available.
+Sophomores can enroll in afternoon programs when space is available.
 The Meridian STEM Academy programs (Biomedical Sciences and Pre-Engineering) are open to sophomores, juniors and seniors.